The-McKone-Lab/handbook/docs/policies/meetings.md

 * Generate a digital calendar appointment and send it to James (to make sure he has it in his schedule)
 * Complete an O3 meeting agenda using the [designated template stored in SharePoint](https://pitt.sharepoint.com/:w:/r/sites/mckonelab2/Shared%20Documents/Meetings/O3%20Meetings/McKoneLab%20O3%20Agenda%20Template.docx?d=w715f1e60e0a044c7bc7a37d34b255ff4&csf=1&web=1&e=Klblfa)
 * Upload the complete agenda to your [personal O3 meeting folder in SharePoint](https://pitt.sharepoint.com/:f:/r/sites/mckonelab2/Shared%20Documents/Meetings/O3%20Meetings?csf=1&web=1&e=eSiduJ) no less than 18 hours before your meeting
-* James will make every effort to review your agenda the evening or mornign before you meet, so plan your actual meeting time accordingly
+* James will make every effort to review your agenda the evening or morning before you meet, so plan your actual meeting time accordingly

 **Important note:** O3 meetings will only be held if James has been provided an agenda - no agenda, no meeting.